MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHybridApplicationEndpoint.md

 ```

 ### -LineUri
-Valid phone number for the application endpoint.
+Valid phone number for the application endpoint is being created.
 (Not currently supported through BOT framework)

 ```yaml
 Type: String